 Episode 2: Icons in the online shop

-Conversion hacker Jörg Dennis Krüger talks about icons in online shops.
+Conversion hacker Jörg Dennis Krüger talks about icons in online stores.
 These can be very helpful - but also quickly become a picture puzzle.
 And the same applies to online shops as to jokes: if you have to explain them, they're bad.

 thinkCONVERSION on 5.11. in Berlin: https://thinkconversion.de